Responsible Supply Chain Management

 As a member of Amfori BSCI, JYSK has joined in on a common Code of Conduct – which means a common set of rules and specific demands for the conditions at the factories, where the products are made.

-The Code of Conduct consists of 11 principles for an ethical and socially responsible way of doing business.
+The Amfori BSCI Code of Conduct consists of 11 principles for an ethical and socially responsible way of doing business.
 Among other things, child labour, forced labour and corruption is prohibited and demands are also made related to work safety, decent working hours and that the employees on the factories have the right to be a member of a union.
-Also the environment is taken into consideration.
+Demands are also made for protection of the environment.

 You can read more about the 11 principles in Amfori BSCI's Code of Conduct.

-On a global scale, Amfori BSCI has more than 2,000 members, which all support the same Code of Conduct and thereby all make the same demands regarding the working conditions on the factories.
+On a global scale, Amfori BSCI has more than 2,200 members, which all support the same Code of Conduct and thereby all make the same demands regarding the conditions on the factories.
 More than 50,000 producers are registered in the Amfori BSCI system.

-All the producers, which makes products for JYSK, must accept the Code of Conduct and thereby commit to comply with the 11 principles .
+All the producers, which makes products for JYSK, must accept our Supplier Code of Conduct and thereby commit to comply with the 11 principles .

 Involvement is the way forward